Moving to a new home is not an easy task. But it can mean an exciting new beginning.

 - A digital room planner to help you envision your new home at Kendal;

-- Access to secure, HIPAA-compliant forms for easy application and submission;
+- Access to digital forms for easy application and submission;

 - And much more helpful information about joining the community.

 In addition to the portal, Priority Members have many more benefits:

 - Receive The Kendalight by mail, the monthly newsletter of the Kendal at Oberlin Resident Association (KORA);

 - Annual financial updates, such as fee updates and disclosure statements;

 - Access to guest room rental, when available.